- Analytic Philosophy

 My work in contemporary feminist thought has allowed me to appreciate and largely adopt relational ontology and ethics of care.
 I am currently working on two manuscripts on different topics but united by the involvement of relational ontology and ethics of care in both: the compassionate attitude toward non-human animals, and care interpreted as structure as opposed to an attitude.
 The latter one allows me to cross-reference the notion of care across different philosophical traditions, most notably, the Analytic and the Continental, as well as the Western and the Eastern ones.

-I am currently working on a few collaborative research projects involving Russell and Ryle’s views on memory, memory, trauma and testimony, and most recently, a grant project on social robots and compassionate care.
+I am currently working on a few collaborative research projects involving Russell and Ryle’s views on memory, memory, trauma and testimony, and most recently, a book project on social robots, the faculty of touch, and personal identity.

 Aging in an Aging Society: Critical Reflections, Eds.
 Iva Apostolova and Monique Lanoix, with an Introduction by Iva Apostolova and Monique Lanoix, Sheffield: Equinox Publishing, 2019.